pjbrunner/finance-visualizer/README.md

 ### Dependencies

+**numpy** 1.19.0
 **pandas** 1.0.5
 **pygal** 2.4.0
-**pytest** 5.4.3

 ## What is it?

-A script to give a variable number of CSV files containing unorganized financial transactions to which will be organized into two CSVs, one for income, and another for expenses.
+**organize.py**: A script to give a variable number of CSV files containing unorganized financial transactions which will be organized into two CSVs, one for income, and another for expenses.

-##### TODO:

-Input organized income and expense CSVs and a graph will be created.
+**categories.py**: File where you add the expense and income categories for organize.py to use when classifying/categorizing your transactions.

+**visualize.py**: A script to take the cleaned up transactions from the organize script and create SVG graphs to visualize the data.
+The graphs are then put in a generated HTML file which can be opened locally in your browser.